zhuangyq008/aws-cloudwatch-cloudfront-alarm/README.md

 Note:
 - TOPIC Name of sns must be consistent with the following topic configuration data
-- Creating a subscription can be set up as a final step.
+- Creating a subscription can also be set in the final step.
+However, if the account status is available after data configuration, an SNS not found error will be reported when the program is run.

 ## 3.Set up The configuration data for Linked Account in the DynamoDB Table